bgamari/ghc-wiki-import/implementing-trees-that-grow/trees-that-grow-guidance.md

 type family XLam x
 type family XApp x
 type family XNew x
 ```

 Here the phase descriptor is `x`.
 The first field of each constructor (of type `XVar x` etc) are the extension fields.
-The data construcotr `XNew` is the extension constructor.
+The data constructor `XNew` is the extension constructor.